-The soil testing results will be used to determine if physical and/or chemical amelioration is required, and the rates and method of application.
-Where soil ameliorants are used, they should be applied to the stockpiles.

-Where necessary soil will typically be ameliorated using one or more of the following:

-- Manure (ie to increase nutrient levels); - Fertiliser (i.e. to increase nutrient levels); and/or - Gypsum (i.e. to treat dispersion, calcium to magnesium ratio, and improve structure and water holding capacity).
+- Fertiliser application will be considered prior to seeding while the surface is being lightly scarified to create an optimal seed bed; and - The soil testing results will be used to determine if physical and/or chemical amelioration is required, and the rates and method of application. - Where necessary soil will typically be ameliorated using one or more of the following: - Manure (ie to increase nutrient levels); - o Fertiliser (i.e. to increase nutrient levels); and/or - Gypsum (i.e. to treat dispersion, calcium to magnesium ratio, and improve structure and water holding capacity).